-The fair value of cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities approximate their carrying amounts due to their short terms to maturity.
+The fair value of cash and cash equivalents, accounts receivable, prepaids and deposits, and accounts payable and accrued liabilities approximate their carrying amounts due to their short terms to maturity.
 The fair value measurement of the marketable securities have a fair value hierarchy of Level 1.
 The fair value measurement of the risk management contracts and debt have a fair value hierarchy of Level 2.